moov-io/paygate/client/docs/DepositoriesApi.md

 ## AddDepository

-> Depository AddDepository(ctx, createDepository, optional)
+> Depository AddDepository(ctx, xUserID, createDepository, optional)
 Create a new depository account for the authenticated user

 ### Required Parameters